robjohncox/uwsgi-monitor-playground/research.md

 Django WSGI integration code, it is not difficult to support more advanced cases such as streaming large data responses.

-This approach could prove valuable as we move towards having larger numbers of smaller applications hosted on each server, as a simple way of building small HTTP based applications quickly and cleanly.
+This approach could prove valuable as we trend towards having larger numbers of smaller applications hosted on servers, as a simple way of building small HTTP based applications quickly and cleanly.
 For these reasons, it lends itself nicely to prototype and experimental applications, and applications with limited lifespans.
 It is also a useful technique to support integration with off-the-shelf software, given that current trends are towards web based software